jolson615/tech-exchange-2021/README.md

 This repo contains all the documents for review by the Tech Exchange team.
 As you review, please keep in mind the [pacing recommendations](#pacing-recommendations) listed at the bottom of this document.

+Note that ✨ = Optional, meaning that a lesson can be skipped without drastically impacting final projects.

 Here's the sequence:

 ## Unit 1: HTML + GitHub